JorisVanMeenen/Hunyuan3D-2-Mesh_Import/README.md

+Requires the following to build custom_rasterizer and mesh_processor:
+- The NVIDIA CUDA Toolkit from https://developer.nvidia.com/cuda-downloads
+- Microsoft Visual C++ 14.0 or greater.
+Get it with "Microsoft C++ Build Tools" from https://visualstudio.microsoft.com/visual-cpp-build-tools/
+The install process is based on that of Igor Aherne, so you can download the wheels and install.py from https://github.com/IgorAherne/Hunyuan3D-2-stable-projectorz if you don't want to install the above requirements.

 To Do
 - [x] Fix torch.cat issue to allow non-turbo texgen on weak hardware
+- [x] Gradio texgen subfolder argument
+- [x] Multiview texgen with gradio
-- [ ] Publish Mesh import button
+- [x] Publish Mesh import button
+- [ ] Expose Imported mesh toggle
-- [ ] Add UI argument selector for gradio
+- [ ] Add UI argument selector for gradio --> Release
 - [ ] Add mmgp implementation (maybe)

 Original README below